Oil & Gas

 - Supplemental and Division-Order Title Opinions

 With the complexity of land titles and the laws governing them, title disputes are sometimes inevitable.
-The attorneys at Hamilton & Squibb are regularly called upon to assess the merits of competing claims of ownership, provide risk-assessment analysis, and represent individuals, institutional investors, and oil-and-gas companies against adverse ownership claims.
+The attorneys at Hamilton Squibb & Shores are regularly called upon to assess the merits of competing claims of ownership, provide risk-assessment analysis, and represent individuals, institutional investors, and oil-and-gas companies against adverse ownership claims.

 Individual and Institutional Clients